What Is Cellular Data: Everything To Know About Mobile Data

-Cell plan carriers offer cellular data usage plans.
+All carriers offer cellular data usage plans.
 Data plans are allowances provided by major cell carriers such as AT&T, Verizon, and T-Mobile.
 These companies set a cap on how much cellular data you can use per month or billing cycle.

-What’s Data Roaming?
+What is Data Roaming?

 How Can You Manage Cellular Data?

-Given the importance of keeping cellular data fees down, it’s essential to know how to manage cellular data for the health of your wallet.
+Given the importance of keeping cellular data fees down, it’s good to know how to manage cellular data for the health of your wallet.
 Luckily, there are a few different ways in which you can do this.

+Alternatively, you can take advantage of third-party apps to track data usage.
+These include Data Usage for iOS and DataManNext.
 Both options are great, though they require you to download a third-party app to your phone and permit it to access your phone's software to work.
 Be sure only to use a third-party app that is highly reviewed and that you trust.

-If you have an iPhone, you can check your data consumption rate by going to Settings.
-Once in this menu, tap Cellular, then Cellular Data.
-This way, you can turn your cellular data setting completely off, preventing your phone from using cell data to access the Internet.
+If you own an iPhone, you can monitor your data usage by navigating to the Settings app.
+Within this menu, select "Cellular," and then go to "Cellular Data."
+From there, you have the option to disable your cellular data setting entirely, which will prevent your phone from using mobile data to access the Internet.